-Powerful Typhoon Slams Japan With Violent Winds, Heavy Rain
+Powerful typhoon slams Japan with violent winds, heavy rain

 “I ask the Japanese people, including those who live in high-risk areas for flooding rivers or high tides, to stay informed and take action immediately to ensure their safety.”

-At 7 pm (1000 GMT), Haishen was located about 100 kilometres (62 miles) south-southwest of Makurazaki city, packing gusts up to 216 kmh (135 miles) — strong enough to overturn vehicles and snap wooden power poles.
+At 10 pm (1300 GMT), Haishen was located about 90 kilometres (56 miles) west of Makurazaki city, packing gusts up to 216 kmh (135 miles) — strong enough to overturn vehicles and snap wooden power poles.

-The storm was forecast to move north and travel off the western coast of Kyushu before reaching South Korea Monday morning, according to the weather agency.
+The storm was forecast to move north and travel off the western coast of Kyushu before reaching the Korean peninsula Monday morning, according to the weather agency.

+It comes as North Korea reels from severe damage left by a recent typhoon.

+Leader Kim Jong Un appeared in state media over the weekend to inspect the damage and ordered 12,000 elite members of his ruling party to help with recovery efforts.

 Evacuation orders in Japan are not compulsory, though authorities strongly urge people to follow them.

-Local officials asked people to avoid crowded shelters where possible, to reduce the risk of coronavirus infections, and some shelters were forced to turn people away in order to have enough space to maintain social distancing.
+Local officials asked individuals to avoid crowded shelters where possible, to reduce the risk of coronavirus infections, and some centres were forced to turn people away in order to have enough space to maintain social distancing.

-In some places, residents were checking into local hotels to comply with evacuations advisories.
+In some places, residents were checking into nearby hotels to comply with evacuations advisories.

 Hotel Polaris in Shibushi city, Kagoshima, said all 73 of its rooms were sold out for the weekend.